 Diphyllobothriasis occurs worldwide, especially where cool lakes are contaminated by sewage.
 Infections in the US and northern Europe occur in people who eat raw freshwater fish.
 Infection is less common with current sewage treatment.

 Infection is usually asymptomatic, but mild GI symptoms may be noted.
 Fish tapeworms take up dietary vitamin B12, occasionally resulting in vitamin B12 deficiency and megaloblastic anemia.

 Diagnosis is by identification of characteristic operculated eggs or broad proglottids in stool.
 CBC is done to check for anemia.

 Treatment is with a single oral dose of praziquantel 5 to 10 mg/kg.
 Alternatively, a single 2-g dose of niclosamide is given as 4 tablets (500 mg each) that are chewed one at a time and swallowed.
 For children, the dose is 50 mg/kg once.

-Vitamin B12 may be needed to correct the anemia.
-Thorough cooking of freshwater fish or freezing it at −10° C (14° F) for 48 h prevents infection.
+Vitamin B12 may be needed to correct megaloblastic anemia if present.
+Thoroughly cooking freshwater fish or freezing it at −10° C (−14° F) for 48 h prevents infection.

 Last full review/revision August 2013 by Richard D. Pearson, MD